The word sankalpa in sanskrit can be translated as ‘resolve’, so is it the same idea as a new year’s resolution? Well… sort of.

 How to find your heartfelt desire

 You can start this exercise by bringing to mind the statements that you might have chosen for a new year’s resolution.
 Examine the statement and ask the question ‘why do I want this?’
 You may need to ask the question numerous times over to get to the deeper meaning behind your resolution.
 For example, if your statement is ‘I want to lose 5 kilos’ this could be because you want to be fitter, because you want to enjoy good health.
 On the other hand it could be because you want to fit into a certain outfit, because you want to feel good about yourself.
-The underlying desire, and sankalpa, are could be quite different in the two scenarios.
+The underlying desire, and sankalpa, could be quite different in the two scenarios.

 Setting your sankalpa

-Unlike a new year’s solution the sankalpa is stated in the present tense using positive language.
+Unlike most new year’s resolutions the sankalpa is stated in the present tense using positive language.
 Using the examples above it could be I enjoy good health or I feel confident and happy.
 The best way to deepen the resolve is to repeat the sankalpa during meditation or yoga nidra.
 As the sentence is framed in a positive way it helps to connect to the idea that you already have everything you need to fulfil your dharma, rather than focusing on what you are missing or failing at.

 It may seem strange to be setting a resolution to achieve something but then stating that you already have it!
 This is an important aspect of yoga where we are directing our energy to achieving something while at the same time being content with exactly the way things are in the present moment.